astropy/astropy-tutorials/tutorials/UVES/UVES.rst

 Tables
 ^^^^^^
-We will calculate the equivalent width in Angstroem of the emission line for the first spectrum::
+We will calculate the equivalent width in Angstroems of the emission line for the first spectrum::

     ew = fcaII[0,:] - 1.